Skip to content

 Struct.fromSlice

-extends fun fromSlice(self: Struct, cell: Slice): Struct;
+extends fun fromSlice(self: Struct, slice: Slice): Struct;

 Extension function for any structure type Struct.